 Floating Sunglasses

 Floating sunglasses can be ideal for a number of watersports, but not all of them.
-They are perfectly suited to calm days and still waters – for example kayaking or SUPing along the coast or in reservoirs.
-However, the benefits of floating eyewear are soon lost if the wind picks up or there is a current to navigate.
-Spotting sunglasses that float in the water is often not easy especially when you are navigating through waves and white caps, and if there is a current or riptide, the speed of the current can rapidly put a distance between you and your floating sunglasses.
+They are perfectly suited to calm days and still waters – for example SUP or kayaking along the coast or in reservoirs.
+However, the benefits of floating eyewear are soon lost if the wind picks up or if there is a current to navigate.
+Spotting sunglasses that float in the water is often not easy especially if you are contending with waves and/or white caps, and if there is a current or riptide, the speed of the current can rapidly put a distance between you and your floating sunglasses.

 FLO